 Citation, Documentation of Sources

 Q. I would like to quote a sentence from my textbook that was initially a quote from another source.
-Which source do I document?
-Do I document my textbook or the original source (or both)?
+Which source do I cite?
+Do I cite my textbook or the original source (or both)?

 1. Louis Zukofsky, “Sincerity and Objectification,” Poetry 37 (February 1931): 269, quoted in Bonnie Costello, Marianne Moore: Imaginary Possessions (Cambridge, MA: Harvard University Press, 1981), 78.